altocodenl/tagaway/readme.md

       - Removes the file just uploaded from `State.upload.queue`.
       - Conditionally invokes `snackbar` on error if space runs out or there was an unexpected error.
       - If space runs out, it invokes `upload cancel` on all pending uploads, passing a `true` flag as the second argument.
-      - Conditionally invokes `upload finish` if this is the last file of an upload that still has status `ongoing` (as per `Data.uploads`).
+      - Conditionally invokes `upload complete` if this is the last file of an upload that still has status `ongoing` (as per `Data.uploads`).
       - If the file upload returns an error that's neither 400 or 409, adds an item to `State.upload.summary.UID.errors`.
       - Invokes `query uploads` and `query tags`.
       - If `State.page` is `pics`, invokes `query pics` and `query tags`.